Alipsa/munin/README.md

 # Munin
-This is a report server for reports created in either R based on [Renjin](https://www.renjin.org/) or [Groovy](https://groovy-lang.org/)
+This is a report server for reports created in either Journo based on [Freemarker](https://freemarker.apache.org/) or [Groovy](https://groovy-lang.org/)
 .
 It is an application on [Spring Boot](https://spring.io/projects/spring-boot).
 The name comes from the one of Odin's ravens who he sent out every day to scout the world and bring him back reports.

 ![example report](docs/viewSampleReport.png)
 # Overview
-Munin is a reporting server that can run and display reports, created in Renjin R or Groovy, on the web.
+Munin is a reporting server that can run and display reports, created in Freemarker or Groovy, on the web.

 Currently, it supports:
-- [R reports](docs/r-reports.md) where the R code returns html
-- [mdr Reports](docs/mdr-reports.md) (markdown with support for r code, similar to rmd - more on that further down).
 - [Groovy reports](docs/groovy-reports.md) where the Groovy code returns html
 - [gmd reports](docs/gmd-reports.md) (markdown with support for groovy code - more on that further down)
 - [Journo (Freemarker) reports](docs/journo-reports.md) Groovy code handles the parameters to a Freemarker template

-[Ride](https://github.com/Alipsa/ride) supports the Munin R and mdr report formats natively, so you can use Ride to create and edit Munin reports.

 [Gade](https://github.com/Alipsa/gade) support the Munin Groovy and gmd report formats natively, so you can use Gade to create and edit Munin reports.